Boyle-Lab/Boyle-Lab.github.io/_posts/2024/2024-05-07-Biology_of_Genomes.md

 - Events
 ---

 Katarina and Rintsen attended Biology of Genomes at the Cold Spring Harbor Laboratory campus in New York!
-They presented their work and got the chance to socialize and share ideas with other researchers while taking walks, and enjoying the nice weather and views of the harbor.
+They presented their work and got the chance to socialize and share ideas with other researchers.
+The weather was great for going on walks and enjoying nice views of the harbor!

 <div>
 {% for image in site.static_files %}